jnunyez/synchronization/README.md

 * Supported: Currently, the administrator must manually set labels in the nodes to identify what worker nodes inside the OCP cluster can get the T-TGM.8275.1 role.
 * Not supported: automated discovery of nodes that are directly connected to the GPS signal to add the proper label.

-1. Add a node label `gm-1` in the worker node that has GPS cable connected to the (i.e., du3-ldc1).
+1. Add a node label `gm-1` in the worker node that has GPS cable connected to the (i.e., in our case worker node named `du3-ldc1`).

 ```console
 oc label node du3-ldc1 sts.silicom.com/config="gm-1"